 Hair: The baby can be born bald, with invisible hair, or with thick hair.
 Researchers also found a link between heartburn and fetal hair growth (8).

-Muscle growth: Muscles develop, becoms toned and their strength increases.
+Muscle growth: Muscles develop, become toned and strong.
 This gives a plumpy look to the fetus (9).

 Placenta: The placenta grows, and the blood flow in it increases to support the baby’s quicker growth in the final trimester.

 Eyes: Eyes and eyelashes continue developing and can produce tears (10).

 [ Read: 29th Week Pregnancy Baby Development ]

 Body Changes In This Week

 During the 28th week, changes in your body may results in some trouble for you: